JaySpencerAnderson/PerfectMondrian/README.md

 paintings of Piet Mondrian.
 One such painting may be seen in the intro to the Green Acres comedy series.

-The Mondrian Art Puzzle aims to fill/populate a square with discrete dimensions with a set of discretely sized rectangles, no two of which are congruent.
+The Mondrian Art Puzzle aims to fill/populate a square with integral dimensions with a set of similarly sized rectangles, no two of which are congruent.
 The score of the arrangment is calculated as the difference between the areas of the largest and smallest rectangles.
 There must be at least 2 rectangles.